-Conflict is often about the underlying stories that are not heard or understood by the other person in the conflict
+Conflict is often about the underlying stories that are not heard or understood by the other person involved in the conflict

 Whether the conflict involves family members, staff within an organization, or entire communities, mediation is more cost effective and can make difficult situations much better than using a formal grievance process or the mainstream legal system.
 Transformative mediation encourages every individual to be heard, relationships to be strengthened, and communities to grow.
 At M. Thorpe & Associates, our dispute resolution practices focus on the ability to transform the seeming failures of the past into renewed efforts to move forward.
 We help our clients to see “the big picture,” and deal with their challenges in order to move toward mutually satisfactory outcomes.

 We have mediated hundreds of situations throughout Canada and the United States for federal and provincial institutions, Aboriginal communities, Human Rights Commission, Schools, as well as Child and Family Services.
 Cases have involved working towards resolution with victims and offenders, unions and management, human rights complainants, federal and provincial courts, teachers and students, family and Aboriginal community members; each case posing specific, and in some ways, unique challenges.